Programming note – Sharks-Stars coverage starts today at 5:00 p.m. with Sharks Pregame Live on CSN California

 Patrik Nemeth – Stephen Johns

-Stars: Jason Spezza (back spasms) is day-to-day.
+Stars: Jason Spezza (back spasms) is doubtful.
 Mattias Janmark (knee) and Antoine Roussel (hand) are out.